YueYu25/Localized-Weather-Forecasting-with-Machine-Learning/README.md

 - University of Edinburgh; School of Mathematics
 - CAM MSc Program
-- [Any other acknowledgments, funding sources, data providers, etc.]

 ---

-*This project was completed as part of the MSc Computational and Applied Mathematics program at the University of Edinburgh, 2024.*
+*This project was completed as part of the MSc Computational and Applied Mathematics program at the University of Edinburgh, 2025.*